 Over the past 3 years the AQUACROSS Assessment Framework was developed, tested, and applied in eight case studies across Europe to solve local biodiversity challenges.
 Finally, results from each Case Study were published in a 30-page Case Study Report and 3-page Executive Summary report.
+Results from Case Study 3 are summarised below.

 |Find out more about Case Study Three:|